Hackdromeda/BugBrowser/README.md

   * Try, *Alexa ask Bug Browser, how do you find bounties?*
   * Try, *Alexa ask Bug Browser, what companies are looking for security researchers?*

+ * Get additional details for bounties from BugCrowd and/or HackerOne
+  * Try, *Alexa ask Bug Browser to tell me more about program number five*
+  * Try, *Alexa ask Bug Browser to tell me more about BugCrowd bounty number five*

 * Learn about hacking news
   * Try, *Alexa ask Bug Browser, give me a flash briefing on hacks?*